Last Updated on

 The PS15 goggles are night-vision binos without the high magnification of binoculars.
 For increased stealth and depth perception to get closer to the action without being caught, it seems the jump up in price may be worth it.

-Best Night Vision Goggles for UFO Watching: Armasight by FLIR PVS-7 Gen 3AG Review
+12. Best for UFO Watching: Armasight by FLIR PVS-7 Gen 3AG Review

 - Compact rugged design with waterproof body